orocommerce/documentation/frontstore_guide/shopping_lists/index.rst

 7. Total
 8. A list of all shopping lists available

-Here you can add a note to the current shopping list, as well as each of the items within this list, by enabling the **Add a Note to This Shopping List** checkbox.
+Here you can add a note to the current shopping list, as well as each of the items within this list, by enabling the **Add a Note to This Shopping List** check box.

 .. image:: /frontstore_guide/img/shopping_lists/AddNoteShoppingList.png